Film-scientists/Watchit/README.md

 film_system.py containes class FilmSystem, which ties all modules together.
 Methods login(self) and register(self) use classes from auth.py to register and log in user.
 Method get(self) uses function core() from recommendation_engine.py to get recommendations, print and save them to the file.
 Method main(self) organizes interaction with user.

 ## Tests
+test_modules.py executes testing of all modules by calling modules with unittests from tests folder.
+You can run test_modules.py to get sure that everything works properly.